liamappelbe/deep-defender/README.md

 All uints are stored in big-endian mode.

 ## ML notes
+There are existing ML models designed to detect deep fakes, but that's a different problem and is much more difficult.
+The advantage of SAF codes is that it reduces the problem to detecting if two segments of audio are the same (modulo compression and noise etc), which is much easier.

 - Data set: https://www.kaggle.com/mozillaorg/common-voice
 - Retrieved on 15/02/2021
-- The data set was preprocessed by running embedder/clean.py on every wav file
+- The data set was preprocessed by running embedder/clean.py on every file in the cv-valid-* data sets.
 - Then the model was trained using embedder/train.py

 The embedder's task was to decide if 2 audio chunks were the same based on the